racket/racket/racket/src/native-libs/README.txt

 For Windows (cross-compile from Mac OS or Linux):

-The build scripts assume a MinGW cross compiler installed as "x86_64-w64-mingw32-gcc" and "i686-w64-mingw32-gcc", but for historical reasons, they'll be found in "/usr[/local]/mw32" (for 32-bit builds) and "/usr[/local]/mw64" (for 64-bit builds) if not in PATH.
+The build scripts assume a MinGW cross compiler installed as "x86_64-w64-mingw32-gcc", "i686-w64-mingw32-gcc", and "arm64-w64-mingw32-gcc", but for historical reasons, the first two will be found in "/usr[/local]/mw32" (for 32-bit builds) and "/usr[/local]/mw64" (for 64-bit builds) if not in PATH.
 In addition, building "glib" requires "gettext" executables that run on the build machine in your PATH.

 Beware that the "libdir" configuration in old MinGW installations at ..../{i686,x86_64}-w64-mingw32/lib/libstdc++.la